 - Floaters, spots in the eye that look like tiny rods or chains of transparent bubbles floating around in the field of vision

 - A small pupil

 - Alteration of the color of the iris

-During the examination the ophthalmologist looks at the eye with a special slit lamp.
+The ophthalmologist will look at the eye with a special slit lamp.
 When the light hits the inside of the eye, the doctor can determine whether that area is clear or foggy.

 The doctor may also order blood tests and x-rays.

-- Immunosuppressants.
-This type of medication might be recommended if symptoms are very severe and there is a risk of vision loss, or if the patient has not responded well to other therapies.
+Immunosuppressants might be recommended if symptoms are very severe and there is a risk of vision loss, or if the patient has not responded well to other therapies.

-With prompt and proper treatment, as well as close monitoring, the chances of complications are significantly reduced.
+With prompt and proper treatment and close monitoring, the chances of complications are significantly reduced.

 - Macular edema

 Research is ongoing to find out who is most likely to develop uveitis, the possible causes, and new ways of treating it.